AnnaVM/From-Zero-to-Bar-Chart/README.md

   .paddingInner(0.1);
 ```

-Copy/paste the code above just beneath the data.sort code block, but before the last closing bracket.
+Copy/paste the code above just beneath the data.sort code block, but before the last closing bracket of the function reading in your data.

-This code is adding domains to our x and y scales.
+This adds domains to our x and y scales.
 To our x scale we want a domain from 0 to the heighest frequency value.
 For our y scale we just want to map each letter to an index value and give each row a bit of space in between.
 The paddingInner defines what percent of each row should be left for spacing in between the bars.

 [(back to Work Flow)](#work-flow)